-GAR BASON: A standstill provision basically says to the (Counsel for Target) A standstill provision basically says to the buyer, "You will not try to buy this target on an unsolicited basis; you won't buy its securities in the open market; you won't make offers to buy the target."
+A standstill provision basically says to the buyer, "You will not try to buy this target on an unsolicited basis; you won't buy its securities in the open market; you won't make offers to buy the target."

-RICK CLIMAN: You won't go hostile.
+You won't go hostile.